bnkamalesh/webgo/README.md

 ## Graceful shutdown

-Graceful shutdown lets you shutdown your server without affecting any live connections/clients connected to your server.
-It will complete executing all the active/live requests and shutdown post that.
+Graceful shutdown lets you shutdown the server without affecting any live connections/clients connected to the server.
+It will complete executing all the active/live requests before shutting down.

 Sample code to show how to use shutdown